liu3zhenlab/KAD/README.md

 **Analysis 2. k-mer distribution on contigs or chromosomes of an assembly**
 Based on KAD values of k-mers from Analysis 1, problematic k-mers can be categorized into "error", "overRep", "lowUnderRep", and "highUnderRep", representing k-mers with errors, over-represention, low levels of under-representation, and high levels of under-representation in the assembly.
 The script [KADdist.pl](KADdist.pl) maps these k-mers to the assembly and combines the KAD value each k-mer to produce:
-1. bigwig file for visualization
+1. a [bigwig](https://genome.ucsc.edu/goldenpath/help/bigWig.html) file for visualization
 2. mapping location of error k-mers
 3. plots of distributions of problematic k-mers